 Fishery Simulation

-A miniature world of systems-thinking with stocks, flows, and feedback loops modeling fish population dynamics and ecosystem management.
+A fishery simulation of stocks, flows, and feedback loops managing fish populations.

 Level:Beginner